A Guide to Single-Entry Bookkeeping

 Disadvantages of Single-Entry Systems

-Having familiarised ourselves with the basics of a single-entry system, we will now look at starting, recording transactions and using this straightforward accounting system.
+Having familiarised ourselves with the basics of a single-entry system, we will now look at getting started, recording transactions, and using this straightforward accounting system.

 How to set up a Single-Entry System